 - Improve your immune system

-In the infrared sauna Sydney, spend time indulging in a physical and mental cleanse, letting the steamy warmth flush out toxins and strengthen your immune system.
+In the sauna, spend time indulging in a physical and mental cleanse, letting the steamy warmth flush out toxins and strengthen your immune system.
 Some claim that sitting in the sauna contributes to healthy weight loss.
 Again, you can enjoy many of these benefits at home with a warm, steamy bath.

 Be Active and Get Outside